New announcement. Learn more

 • Custom orthotics – designed with heel cups, cushioning, and shock-absorbing materials to protect the fat pad

-• Heel cups or gel pads – reduce direct heel pressure and improve comfort in footwear
+• Heel cups / gel pads – reduce direct heel pressure and improve comfort in footwear

-• Footwear advice – cushioned trainers, shock-absorbing soles, and avoiding thin-soled shoes
+• Footwear advice – cushioned trainers, shock-absorbing soles, avoiding thin-soled shoes

-• Load management – reducing repetitive impact such as running and jumping until symptoms improve
+• Load management – reducing repetitive impact (running, jumping) until symptoms improve

 • Activity modification – graded return to sport with protective footwear

-• Exercise therapy – intrinsic strengthening, calf flexibility, and gait retraining for shock absorption
+• Exercise therapy – intrinsic strengthening, calf flexibility, gait retraining for shock absorption

 • Education – daily self-care strategies, footwear choices, and surface modification

-• Referral – in severe or persistent cases for injection therapy, regenerative medicine, or surgical opinion, which is rare
+• Referral – in severe or persistent cases for injection therapy, regenerative medicine, or surgical opinion (rare)

 Symptoms